NTPC to float tender for buying farm stubble

 On the likely bidders, Singh said a new market will be created under which service providers will bid after making arrangements with farmers.

-He assured that the use of farm residue pellets would not result in an tariff escalation for the power generator.
+He assured that the use of farm residue pellets would not result in an tariff escalation for the thermal power generator, NTPC.

 Singh said that mixing of pellets up to 10 per cent of the total fuel in a power plant is possible without affecting its efficiency in terms of gross calorific value.

 The minister launched the Pradhan Mantri Sahaj Bijli Har Ghar Yojana (Saubhagya) Web portal which will help monitor household electrification progress.
-It will disseminate information on Household Electrification Status (State, District, village-wise), Household Progress on live basis, State-wise Target vs Achievement, Monthly Electrification Progress.
+It will disseminate information on household electrification status (state, district, village-wise), household progress on live basis, state-wise target versus achievement and monthly electrification progress.

 Singh told reporters that camps will be organised under the scheme in villages where connections would be issued on the spot.